 According to a study on effective cultures, employees who don’t like their organisation’s culture and ways of working are 24% more likely to quit and interview elsewhere.
-This often made worse when employees feel they don’t have the power to speak up, leading to disengagement in the workplace.
+This is often made worse when employees feel they don’t have the power to speak up, leading to disengagement in the workplace.
 A feedback culture has the power to change this.

 A strong feedback culture can provide many benefits for an organisation, especially if done effectively.
-Some benefits include giving employees the chance to have their voice heard, more personal impact on company improvements, increase in employee engagement and retention, and some organisations see financial improvement.
+Some benefits include giving employees the chance to have their voice heard, more personal impact on company improvements, an increase in employee engagement and retention, and some organisations see financial improvement.

 Designing a successful feedback culture doesn’t happen overnight, it comes with research, tailoring to your employees, organisational goals and effective but functional design.